-Students applying to the IB diploma in Grade 11 must be interviewed by the IB coordinator and approved by the Secondary Principal.
-GAA will not accept any IB students in Grade 11 or 12 after October 1st.
+Students applying to the IB diploma courses in Grade 11 must be interviewed by the IB coordinator and approved by the High School Principal.
+GAA will not accept any IB students in Grade 11 or transfer students in grade 12 after October 1st.
+Students seeking to transfer into the IB program from another school will be considered based upon the courses GAA offers and GAAs placement criteria.